MLSDev/TRON/CONTRIBUTING.md

 The main function of the issue tracker is to record bug reports and feature requests.
-For general questions you can look at the [documentation] and [project README](https://github.com/MLSDev/TRON) to learn more about the project and find some examples.
+For general questions you can look at the [documentation], [guides] and [project README](https://github.com/MLSDev/TRON) to learn more about the project and find some examples.
 If you still have questions please consider using [Stack Overflow].